 Introduction and Club history

-Heriot-Watt Cheerleading Club started out as a society in 2013 and received a club status within the Sports Union in 2014.
+Heriot-Watt Cheerleading Club started out as a society in 2013 and received a club status within the Sports Union (SU) in 2014.
 We do All-Star Cheer, involving a fast-paced mix of aerial stunting, tumbling, dance, and jumps.
 The club welcomes all levels of experience whether you have experience in cheerleading, gymnastics, dance or no experience at all, everyone is welcome.
-We are a co-ed team, which, in cheerleading terms means mixed male and female.
+We have been both a co-ed team and all girl team, where co-ed in cheerleading terms means mixed male and female.
 In March of 2015 we entered our first competition (BCA University Nationals) and placed 7th out of 17 clubs in our category (Level 2 All Girl).
 In 2016 we went on to come 1st place in Level 2 Co-ed at BCA, then in 2017, our stunt group, Heriot-Watt Wolves Yellow, came 1st place in the University Level 2 all girl category.
+In 2018 we competed in both All Star Nationals coming 3rd place and University Nationals to come 4th place.
 Our performance team are able to attend various showcases and performance opportunities throughout the year.
 We are still a fairly new club to the university, but are growing fast, and won the SU Club Development trophy in 2016.

 Our Club Charter